zoom/zoom-sdk-ios/README.md

 put the MobileRTC.framework inside lib folder, along with bundle.

-Example App using Zoom iOS-RTC-Stack - https://developer.zoom.us/ios
+Example App using the SDK is available inside this repository.

 This sample include examples for both Android Studio project and Eclipse project.
 To use it: